First of all, can we both agree that most salesmen suck?

 Now that you have a solid grasp on the bigger details, it's time to learn how to inspect a travel trailer with a fine-toothed comb.

-I DO HIGHLY RECOMMEND hiring an independent professional inspector to inspect the travel trailer.
-Especially if you are new to the RV game.
+I HIGHLY RECOMMEND hiring an independent professional inspector to inspect the travel trailer.
+Especially if you are new to the RV world.
 This will likely cost somewhere between $200 and $450.
 But some of you are penny pinchers, are on a budget, or simply are a DIY'er so you're reading this.

 Let's get started!
 Here's what to look for when buying a used travel trailer.